Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Experiment and data analysis

-The systematic uncertainties are estimated for each run by varying the required minimum number of points from 20 to 15, and the DCA of the track from 1.0 cm to 2.0 and 0.8 cm.
+The systematic uncertainties are estimated for each run by varying the required minimum number of hit points from 20 to 15, and the DCA from 1.0 cm to 2.0 and 0.8 cm.
 In the full-event method, the $\eta$ gap used to determine $\vc$ via two-particle correlations is varied from 1 to 0.5 and 1.4~\cite{Adamczyk:2012ku,STAR:2019xzd}.
-In the sub-event method, the $\eta$ gap between the east and west sub-events is varied from 0.1 to 0.3~\cite{Adamczyk:2013gw}.
-In the systematic uncertainty estimation of each source, the statistical fluctuation effect arising from the change in the data sample due to each variation is subtracted.
+In the sub-event method, the $\eta$ gap between the two sub-events is varied from 0.1 to 0.3~\cite{Adamczyk:2013gw}.
+For each variation, the statistical fluctuation effect arising from the change in the data sample is subtracted.
 For each source when multiple variations are assessed, the systematic uncertainty is taken as the root mean square.
 The systematic uncertainties from the above sources are added in quadrature for each dataset of the three runs.
 The three datasets are then combined assuming their systematic uncertainties are fully correlated.

-The final value is quoted as $\pm 1$ standard deviation of the systematic uncertainty and as functions of $\minv$.
+The pion purity in this analysis is approximately 98\%; the systematic uncertainty from particle identification is found to be negligible.
+The effect of different charge combinations among the three particles in Eq.~(\ref{eq:gamma}) has been studied in Ref.~\cite{Abelev:2009ad} and found to cause negligible difference in the $\dg$ results.

 For the extracted possible CME signal from the ESE fit method, a fit result is obtained for each of the above variations, and the systematic uncertainty is estimated in the same way as described above.
-The $\minv$ range used to extract the possible signal is varied from above 0.4 \GeVcsq\ to above 0.35 and 0.45 \GeVcsq, which yields negligible change in the results.
-Table~\ref{systable} lists the total systematic uncertainty and the individual contributions on the extracted possible CME signal relative to the inclusive $\dg$ from the ESE fit method.
+The estimated absolute systematic uncertainties on the extracted CME signal fraction in the 20-50$\%$ centrality are 2$\%$, 3$\%$, and 3$\%$ for DCA, number of hit points, and $\eta$ gap variations, respectively.
+The $\minv$ range used in the ESE fit is varied from above 0.4 \GeVcsq\ to above 0.35 and 0.45 \GeVcsq, which yields negligible change in the results.
+Table~\ref{systable} summarizes the systematic uncertainties on the extracted possible CME signal fraction.